Compact Disc Digital Audio: Data encoding

-Each audio sample is a signed 16-bit two's complement integer, with sample values ranging from −32768 to +32767.
+Each audio sample is a signed 16-bit two's complement integer, which has sample values ranging from −32768 to +32767.
 The source audio data is divided into frames, containing twelve samples each (six left and six right samples, alternating), for a total of 192 bits (24 bytes) of audio data per frame.

-This stream of audio frames, as a whole, is then subjected to CIRC encoding, which segments and rearranges the data and expands it with error correction codes in a way that allows occasional read errors to be detected and corrected.
+This stream of audio frames is then subjected to CIRC encoding, which segments and rearranges the data and expands it with error correction codes in a way that allows occasional read errors to be detected and corrected.
 CIRC encoding interleaves the audio frames throughout the disc over several consecutive frames so that the information will be more resistant to burst errors.
 Therefore, a physical frame on the disc will actually contain information from multiple logical audio frames.
-This process adds 64 bits of error correction data to each frame.
-After this, 8 bits of subcode or subchannel data are added to each of these encoded frames, which is used for control and addressing when playing the CD.
+This process adds 64 bits of error correction codes to each frame.
+After this, 8 bits of subcode data are added to each of these encoded frames, which is used for control and addressing when playing the CD.

-CIRC encoding plus the subcode byte generate 33-bytes long frames, called "channel-data" frames.
-These frames are then modulated through eight-to-fourteen modulation (EFM), where each 8-bit word is replaced with a corresponding 14-bit word designed to reduce the number of transitions between 0 and 1.
+CIRC encoding plus the subcode byte generates 33-byte long frames, called channel-data frames.
+These frames are then modulated through eight-to-fourteen modulation (EFM), where each 8-bit byte is replaced with a corresponding 14-bit word designed to reduce the number of transitions between 0 and 1.
 This reduces the density of physical pits on the disc and provides an additional degree of error tolerance.
-Three "merging" bits are added before each 14-bit word for disambiguation and synchronization.
-In total there are 33 × (14 + 3) = 561 bits.
+Three merging bits are added before each 14-bit word for disambiguation and synchronization.
+In total, there are 33 × (14 + 3) = 561 bits.
 A 27-bit word (a 24-bit pattern plus 3 merging bits) is added to the beginning of each frame to assist with synchronization, so the reading device can locate frames easily.
-With this, a frame ends up containing 588 bits of "channel data" (which are decoded to only 192 bits of music).
+With this, a frame ends up containing 588 bits of channel data which are decoded to 192 bits of digital audio.

 The frames of channel data are finally written to disc physically in the form of pits and lands, with each pit or land representing a series of zeroes, and with the transition points—the edge of each pit—representing a 1.
 A Red Book-compatible CD-R has pit-and-land-shaped spots on a layer of organic dye instead of actual pits and lands; a laser creates the spots by altering the reflective properties of the dye.

 Due to the weaker error correction sector structure used on audio CDs and video CDs (Mode 2 Form 2) than on data discs (Mode 1 or Mode 2 Form 1), C2 errors are not correctable and signify data loss.
-Even with uncorrectable errors, a compact disc player interpolates the data loss with the aim of making the damage unhearable.
+Even with uncorrectable errors, a compact disc player uses error concealment with the aim of making the damage unhearable.